Help to save Ukrainian lives

 Retired paramedic, Hospitaller

-Taras repeatedly took part in the evacuation of wounded from the frontline since 2014.
-Now Taras continues to save people from the hot spots in Ukraine.
+Taras repeatedly took part in the evacuation of wounded since 2014.
+Now Taras continues to save people in Ukraine.

 For questions and in-kind donations, please contact our coordinator in the UK